DeannaJian/JJSpider/README.md

 # JJSpider
-A spider to grab free content from JJ
+A spider to grab novel from JJWXC